mano-project/mano-resources/README.md

 ---

-## 🔍 What happens next?
+## What happens next?

-- The system automatically:
+The system automatically:
-  ✅ Detects your ORCID (or VIAF/GND)
+  - Detects your ORCID (or VIAF/GND)
-  ✅ Retrieves your **correct name** from the identifier
+  - Retrieves your **correct name** from the identifier
-  ✅ Lists all your PDFs in a searchable table on the [MANO Resources website](https://mano-project.github.io/resources.html)
+  - Lists all your PDFs in a searchable table on the [Resources section](https://mano-project.github.io/resources.html) of the MANO website

----

-## ❓ FAQ
+## FAQ

 **1. I don’t have an ORCID.
 Can I still upload?**
 Yes.
 Use your VIAF or GND ID.
 If you have none, just use:  Surname Name Affiliation/README.md